 Ofsted

-The EYFS sets the standards for children's learning, development and care from birth to five.
+The Early Years Foundation Stage (EYFS) sets the standards for children's learning, development and care from birth to five.
 Ofsted inspects educational institutions including registered schools and childcare settings, against the EYFS statutory framework.

 Education inspection framework (EIS)